Running is superb cardiovascular exercise, and if you do it properly, it can improve your health and fitness noticeably.

 If you’re just beginning your running journey, a heart rate monitor may not be high on the list of priorities.
-But if you’re a seasoned runner who wants to set bigger goals and improve your performance, exercising with one could be of more help than you realize.
+But once you gain a little bit of experience, exercising with one could be of more help than you realize.

 Our top choice is the Garmin Forerunner 645.
 It’s a stylish and accurate heart rate monitor that offers some seriously nice additional features.
 You can use it by itself for some great insights, or purchase a chest strap to get into some really in-depth metrics.